Restrictions for $n$-Point Vertices in Higher-Spin Theories: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Dario Francia, Euihun Joung and Shailesh Lal for useful discussions on the subject of this work.
+The authors are grateful to Kostya Alkalaev, Xavier Bekaert, Dario Francia, Euihun Joung, Shailesh Lal, Ruben Manvelyan and Eugene Skvortsov for useful discussions on the subject of this work.
 KM is grateful to Max Planck Institute for Gravitational Physics (Albert Einstein Institute), where part of this work was done.
 The hospitality of the Erwin Schr{\"o}dinger International Institute for Mathematics and Physics during the program on “Higher Spins and Holography” where this work was initiated is greatly appreciated.
+The work of KM was supported in part by Scuola Normale, by INFN (IS GSS-Pi) and by the MIUR-PRIN contract 2017CC72MK\_003.